MahdiMhqq/MabnaCodeChallenge/README.md

 # MabnaCodeChallenge
-Code challange of senior front-end developer position at [The MABNA](https://mabnadp.com/) Company.
+Code challenge of senior front-end developer position at [The MABNA](https://mabnadp.com/) Company.

 ### The Challange
-This challange is a two simple page app that shows the information about the company's clients.
+This challenge is a two simple page app that shows information about the company's clients.
 For more information see the PDF file uploaded.

-I've done this challange using NEXT.js, TypeScript, React-window and TailwindCSS.
+I've done this challenge using NEXT.js, TypeScript, React-window, and TailwindCSS.